devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step5.md

 ### Copying Files

-To copy a file we have copy command.
-Alternatively we have rsync but mostly e prefer to use cp
+To copy a file we have cp command.
+Alternatively we have rsync but mostly e prefer to use cp command